Menu

 Action in national court (where damage occurred or elsewhere) based on tort/delict, nuisance or negligence

-For example, in Lungowe v Vedanta, the UK Supreme Court upheld the Court of Appeal’s judgment that Vedanta Resources plc could be held liable in the UK despite the harm having occurred in Zambia and by its Zambian subsidiary.
-Here, the claimants alleged that the Vedanta breached its duty of care to ensure that their operations would not harm the surrounding local communities and the environment.
-The Court found that Vedanta assumed a duty of care over the claimants due to the actions of its subsidiary.
+For example, in Vedanta Resources v Lungowe, the UK Supreme Court upheld the Court of Appeal’s judgement that Vedanta Resources PLC could be held liable in the UK despite the harm having occurred in Zambia and by its Zambian subsidiary.
+Here, the claimants alleged that the Vedanta Resources breached its duty of care to ensure that their operations would not harm the surrounding local communities and the environment.
+The Court found that the Vedanta Resources assumed a duty of care over the claimants due to the actions of its subsidiary.

 Tort cases have been more successful when the damage has occurred in the country of litigation.
 Cases where the damage has occurred overseas (called foreign direct liability cases) have seen limited success.
 However, it is a growing avenue to assert private rights in light of environmental damage and it is an exciting space to watch.